What is the Land Mobility Service?

 The Land Mobility Service is a dedicated proactive support service for farmers and farm families who are contemplating Expansion, Changing Enterprise, or Stepping Back.
 The confidential service allows people explore their options and will help match farmers interested in long leases and collaborative arrangements such as partnerships, share farming or contract rearing.
 The Service also supports family partnerships.

 The service has identified exciting opportunities for farmers wishing to expand or young persons with agricultural qualifications wanting to develop their own career in farming.
-If you are prepared and willing to work with other farmers or land owners collaborative farming opportunities exist.
+If you are prepared and willing to work with other farmers or landowners, there are collaborative farming opportunities.

 The Service is helping farmers and farm families who want to step back, reduce their workload, or who do not have an identified farming successor.
-The Service outlines options without obligation and will develop an arrangement that suits your needs, ensuring income and title security, that the land is farmed, etc.
+The Service outlines options without obligation and will develop an arrangement that suits your needs, ensuring income and title security and the land farmed.

 The Land Mobility Service is an initiative of Macra na Feirme with the financial backing of FBD Trust and supported by numerous Stakeholders including The Dept. of Agriculture and Food Processors like Dairygold, Aurivo, Lakeland Dairies, Glanbia, Kerry Group and North Cork Creamery and more.